aspiers/openstack-summit-2016-austin-project-creation/markdown/rpm-packaging-experiences.md

 </p>

 *   Creating a new project is complex
-    *   Tooling and Processes had to created first
-    *   Easy to get lost in details
+    *   Creation of tooling and project structure
 *   ** Lesson learned:** Big Tent principles gives you guidance and structure
     *   Weekly public IRC meetings
     *   Technical Lead with plan for next release
-    *   Regular sync on reviews
     *   Follow lazy consensus model
+    *   CI Checks and gating